OUR ELECTRONIC BUSINESS TAX APPLICATION FEATURE WILL BE UNAVAILABLE UNTIL JULY 1. WE WILL ONLY BE ACCEPTING PAPER APPLICATIONS UNTIL THAT DATE.

 A Local Business tax is issued by the Tax Collector for the privilege of operating a business.
-Anyone providing merchandise or services to the public, even through a one-person company or home-based occupation must obtain a county business tax to operate.
+Anyone providing merchandise or services to the public, including a one-person company or home-based occupation, must obtain a county business tax to operate.
 In some cases, if a business performs several functions, it may be necessary to acquire more than one local business tax.
 A local business tax is required for all rental accommodations on a daily, weekly, monthly or yearly basis.

 Before a Monroe County Local Business Tax can be issued, a business must meet all county, state, or federal agency regulations, which apply to that business or occupation.

 In Monroe County, a business located within a city limit requires both a municipal license and a county tax to operate.
 If the nature of a business takes employees inside a city limit to conduct business, even though the business establishment is in the county, it may be necessary to obtain a city license also.

 Local business tax fees vary depending on the nature of the business or occupation.
 The number of employees, equipment and seating capacity are a few variables that may be included in the cost factor.

 Local business taxes are renewed annually in July through September.
 If you have any changes to be made to your existing local business tax, you must contact or come in to one of the five offices that offer this service to make the changes (Key West Driver License Office does not provide business tax services).
 The business tax is valid through September 30th of the following year.
 A new local business tax can be issued any time during the year, and are prorated April 1st, at which time half-year fees apply.
 Failure to renew a local business tax subjects the owner to delinquent fees.
 All businesses must maintain a current local business tax.

 It is the responsibility of the business owner to report to the Tax Collector's Office a change of address, name change, or ownership transfer.

 When applying for a Worker Identification card, the applicant will need to bring proof that the applicant is at least eighteen (18) years old by submitting two (2) of the following: